meldeleon/elixir_notes/functional_programming_with_elixir_notes.md

 end
 Hello.world()
 ```
-- elixir is a compiled language. scripts are generall used for internal dev files.
+- Elixir is a compiled language. scripts are generall used for internal dev files.
-- you can run scripts by typing `elixir hello.exs` in your terminal
+- You can run scripts by typing `elixir hello.exs` in your terminal
-- you can compile elixir files by typeing `elixirc hello.exs`.
+- You can compile elixir files by typeing `elixirc hello.exs`.
 Compiling creates a beam file.
 Normally we will not compile files this way, but instead we will use the mix tool.
-- you can also compile in the elxir repl by using the `c` command.
+- You can also compile in the elxir repl by using the `c` command.
 ```elixir
 iex(1)> c "hello.exs"
     warning: redefining module Hello (current version loaded from Elixir.Hello.beam)